 7. Have a reliable WordPress backup plan.

 Having a WordPress backup plan is an important component of your WordPress security strategy.
-Set up scheduled backups to run and make sure you’re sending your backups safely off-site in a secure, remote WordPress backup location.
-Also, make sure your backup strategy has a restore component in case you need to restore a backup.
+Set up scheduled backups to run and make sure you’re sending your backups safely off-site to a secure, remote WordPress backup location.
+Also, make sure your backup strategy has a restore component in case you need to restore your site from a clean backup.

 8. Activate WordPress Brute Force Protection.

 Protecting yourself from brute force attacks is another way to reduce any potential vulnerabilities or server overloads.
 Use a service that includes both local and network brute force protection to ban users who have tried to break into other sites from also breaking into yours.